Cobra (missile): Description

 The Cobra has a cruciform arrangement of four large forward swept wings.
 The main body is a long cylinder, with an underslung launch booster.
 Each of the wings has a spoiler on the rear edge which is used to steer the missile.
 The warhead is at the front of the missile, behind which is the gyro and guidance circuitry which allows the missile to interpret steering instructions from the operator.
-Behind the guidance mechanism is the sustainer motor, around which is wrapped the guidance wire which plays out behind the missile.
+Behind the guidance mechanism is the sustainer motor, around which is wrapped the guidance wire which pays out behind the missile.

 The missile is normally deployed with a single operator controlling and control box linked to up to eight missiles, which can be deployed up to twenty meters away from the operator.
 On launch the booster fires, projecting the missile up into the air at an angle of 20 degrees.
 The operator then steers the missile towards the target along his line of sight using a joystick on the control box.